Charbel-Jbeily/Lab1/README.md

-Lab1 was interesting
-Looking forward to discover more java
+Lab1 was interesting.
+Great feeling to learn a new programming language.